darrendube/learning-data-science/README.md

-# datascience
+# Learning Data Science

-A collection of Jupyter Notebooks where I explore python data and ML libraries
+A collection of Jupyter Notebooks where I explore python ML libraries